 Scope: local.
 Type: required.
 Intent: inout.

 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.
 Type, kind, rank and size must agree on all processes.

 root Process to hold the final value, or -1 to make it available on all processes.
-Scope: global.
-Type: optional.
-Intent: in.
-Specified as: an integer value $-1 \le root \le np - 1$, default -1.

 dat On destination process(es), the result of the minimum operation.
-Scope: global.
-Type: required.
-Intent: inout.

 Specified as: an integer, real or complex variable, which may be a scalar, or a rank 1 or 2 array.

 Type, kind, rank and size must agree on all processes.